s243062/s243062.github.io/_posts/2025-03-30-driven-to-steep.markdown

     populateDropdown("yearSelectLeft", "mapFrameLeft", 2005);
     populateDropdown("yearSelectRight", "mapFrameRight", 2006);
 </script>

+The implementation of bait car programs appears to have influenced the spatial distribution of vehicle thefts in San Francisco.
+As shown in the heatmaps, high-theft hotspots shifted noticeably after the policy introduction — suggesting that thieves may have altered their behavior in response to increased risk in previously targeted areas.

 -   **2011 – The Rise**
     In 2011, California implemented AB 109: Public Safety Realignment, a major reform that diverted lower-level offenders from state prisons to county jails — or, in many cases, no incarceration at all.
 This new legislation caused significant issues, including: